CeresBarros/Biomass_FavierFireSpread/README.md

 # Biomass_FavierFireSpread
-A fire spread module based on the fire percolation model by Favier (2004)
+A fire spread LandR Biomass module based on the fire percolation model by Favier (2004)